Configuring the Import of OSM data🔗

 It defines the table layout used by Nominatim and provides standard

-implementations for the import callbacks that make it easy to customize
+implementations for the import callbacks that help with customizing

 how OSM tags are used by Nominatim.

-Every custom style should include this module to make sure that the correct tables are created.
+Every custom style must include this module to make sure that the correct tables are created.
 Thus start your custom style as follows:

 local flex = require('flex-base')